 DESPITE a VERY BLOODY crime scene, the defendant’s DNA was nowhere to be found.
 Incredulously, more than 100 DNA samples of hair in blood and fingerprints in blood were found on the scene, yet NONE of them belonged to Zadarov.
 How could this be, if he was the killer?
 Was he “ghost-like?”
 Trenchantly, to whom did the treasure trove of evidence belong?
 Could it be the real murderer(s)?

-INCREDIBLY, the DNA samples matched Rada’s “friends!”
-Have mercy.
+INCREDIBLY, the DNA samples matched Rada’s “friends” and an “unknown” male.
+Hmm.
+How did it reach the crime scene?
+Could it have been “transferred” by the real killer?
+Proper due diligence should have ensured that all angles were explored, come what may.
 The Police, non-deterred, told Zadarov that the DNA was his and that was that.
 As detailed, false confessions are elicited under EXTREME psychological pressure, with attendant physiological breakdowns becoming the coup de grace.

 NOW, one has to wonder, why did they ignore the linkage to her “friends?”